-The ISREC Foundation has actively supported experimental cancer research for more than fifty years.
+The ISREC Foundation has actively supported experimental cancer research for more than 55 years.

-"In Switzerland, more than 40'000 new cases of cancer are diagnosed every year.
-Almost one in two men and two in five women develop a cancer in their lifetime.
-The number of new cases has slightly increased since the start of the 1980s, while mortality from cancer has decreased.
-Prostate cancer is the most common cancer among men while breast cancer is the most common cancer among women.
-More than one out of two patients can be healed.
-Better recovery rates are conceivable thanks to the progress achieved in research and the applications thereof.
-The ISREC Foundation applies its means to concretizing this objective, in the hope of contributing, in the near future, to the development of new therapies."
+"In Switzerland, more than 42'000 new cancer cases are registered each year.
+Close to one in two men and two in five women are diagnosed with cancer in their lifetime.
+The incidence of this disease has increased since the beginning of the ‘80s, yet cancer mortality has decreased in most referred patient age groups.
+Prostate cancer is the most common cancer among men, while breast cancer is the most frequent form among women.
+There is a steady increase in the number of full recoveries, and even better rates are conceivable thanks to the progress achieved in research and the translation of its results to the clinic.
+The ISREC Foundation applies its means to fulfilling this goal, in the hope of contributing to the development of new therapies in the near future."

 The mission of the ISREC Foundation focuses on three areas:

-supporting projects that encourage knowledge transfer and collaborations between basic research and clinical applications.
+Support for projects encouraging knowledge transfer and collaborations between basic research and clinical applications.

 Young scientists and academics

-supporting undergraduate, PhD students and scientists in the areas of biology, technology or medicine who focus their work on immunology and oncology.
+Grants for PhD students working in the areas of biology, technology or medicine and focusing their research on immunology and oncology within an academic doctorate program.